browserengineering/book/book/embeds.md

 frame's data, if the two frames are in the same process---by measuring the time certain operations take.
-Placing sensitive content in different CPU processes (which come with their own memory address spaces) is a good protection against these attacks also.
+Placing sensitive content in different CPU processes (which come with their own memory address spaces) is a good protection against these attacks.

 [spectre-meltdown]: https://meltdownattack.com/